expo/expo/docs/versions/unversioned/guides/configuration.md

    - `icon`

-      Local path or remote url to an image to use for your app's icon on iOS.
-If specified, this overrides the top-level `icon` key. iOS icons should be square png files with no transparent pixels.
+      Local path or remote URL to an image to use for your app's icon on iOS.
+If specified, this overrides the top-level `icon` key.
+Use a 1024x1024 icon which follows Apple's interface guidelines for icons, including color profile and transparency.
+Expo will generate the other required sizes.
 This icon will appear on the home screen and within the Expo app.

    - `merchantId`

       Merchant ID for use with Apple Pay in your standalone app.

+   - `appStoreUrl`

+      URL to your app on the Apple App Store, if you have deployed it there.
+This is used to link to your store page from your Expo project page if your app is public.

    - `config`